 The treatment of facet pain starts with a proper diagnosis.
 Facet Pain can sometimes be mistakenly diagnosed as a herniated disc; therefore, a careful and holistic examination is in order.

-At our Aventura, Hollywood, and Pembroke Pines Pain Clinics, we make it our priority to relieve your pain and help you get back to your normal life.
+At our Aventura and Hollywood Clinics, we make it our priority to relieve your pain and help you get back to your normal life.
 In order to meet patients’ specific and individual needs, we provide a wide range of services and procedures, including Facet Injections: Cervical, Thoracic and Lumbar.

 If your back is giving you trouble, don’t hesitate to contact our pain management specialists, Dr. Luis Escobar and Dr. Lucien Alexandre.